Small-Group 3-Day South Coast and Golden Circle Tour with Glacier Hiking & Ice Caving

 Day 3

-Day 3 - Glacier Hiking and Return to Reykjavik
+Day 3 - South Coast to Reykjavik

 Of course, you’ll make plenty of stops for refreshments and extra photos.
 As the sky grows dark towards the end of your journey (if traveling in winter), you and your guide can keep an eye out the windows should the northern lights bless you with an appearance.